apache/sdap-nexus/tools/domspurge/README.md

 - Additional args
   - `--keep-failed`: Do not purge uncompleted executions (by default all are purged).
 Incompatible with `--keep-completed`
   - `--dry-run`: Only print the execution ids to be deleted / DB operations to be performed and exit.
 Do not actually alter the DB
+  - `-y / --yes`: Do not prompt user for confirmation.